 Head to Spring Side Park for a peaceful boardwalk stroll along the Napanee River.
 The river water cascades over waterfalls that will rush past you as you enjoy your walk in the park.

 The boardwalk stretches from Spring Side to the Conservation Park, and there are lovely biking trails you can try out, too.
 The scenery is charming, and you can plan a picnic to enjoy by the riverside on the park lawns.
 There are also facilities on the grounds and a skatepark for young skaters.
 Your kids may adore this spot.

 You can take the Spring Side Park Trail that loops around the park and past the river.
 It’s a short 1.9-kilometre loop and is appropriate for all skill levels.
 It’s also a great trail for birdwatching, so bring your binoculars along.

 Napanee Conservation Park

-This park is a favourite amongst locals and abundant with scenic walking and biking trails.
-There’s also a big playground with slides and a jungle gym for the young ones to enjoy.
+This park is a favourite amongst locals and is abundant with scenic walking and biking trails.
+There’s also a big playground with slides and a jungle gym for the young.

 We were ravenous after sightseeing, so we stopped at Ellena’s Cafe & Pantry.
 It’s a cute spot if you’re looking for homemade goodness.
-We fuelled up, grabbed a few County Bounty Sodas, and headed back to the Napanee Conservation Park to relax.
+We fuelled up, grabbed a few County Bounty Sodas, and returned to the Napanee Conservation Park to relax.

 County Bounty Soda